 Offering one of the most premium ski experiences, the Courchevel comprises six different worlds in one.
 Birthed from Saint Bon village, Courchevel has expanded its offerings across five other locations to create the largest ski area in Europe.
 Each of these places offers unique winter sports activities for your outdoor enthusiasts.

-The Saulire cable car can take you up to the heights of 2700 meters, where you can see the majestic visions of the Courchevel.
+The Saulire cable car takes you to 2700 meters, where you can see the majestic views of Courchevel.

 There are several excellent ski schools in Courchevel, with magnetic safety vests used, accessible chairlifts and luxury accommodations, your family can truly kick back and relax in the assured safety.

-Unlike other resorts, the Courchevel has its own exclusive airport (CVF), so vacationing at the Courchevel can be easier for families than many other resorts due to its accessibility (although it’s also ranked one of the most difficult to land at airports in the world!)
+Unlike other resorts, the Courchevel has an exclusive airport (CVF), so vacationing at the Courchevel can be easier for families than many other resorts due to its accessibility (although it’s also ranked one of the most difficult to land at airports in the world!)

-With the high altitude, you get quite a long ski season at Courchevel, with some resorts opening as early as late November, and the first weekend in May 2024 touted as the closing date.
+Due to the high altitude, Courchevel has quite a long ski season.
+Some resorts open as early as late November, and the last weekend in April is touted as the closing date.

 Where to stay: Gorgeous Le Lana offers ski-out accommodation and an abundance of family-friendly features, or try this Ski in/ Ski out in Meribel Plateau 2-bedroom apartment